Szymon-Czuszek/SQL-Data-Science/README.md

 7. `Length.sql`: Retrieves companies whose names are longer than 10 characters from the Northwind database.
 8. `Like%.sql`: Retrieves addresses from suppliers where the address starts with '22' from the Northwind database.
 9. `WhereGreaterThan.sql`: Retrieves product names and the quantity needed to purchase in order to exceed the reorder level from the Northwind database.
+10. `ReorderLevel.sql`: Retrieves product names, supplier addresses, and the quantity of products needed to purchase in order to exceed the reorder level by 100 units from the Northwind database.

 ## Contributing